tiagosoa/lei-24-s2-1dgh-g073/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ### (i):
 * Authentication and authorization that will ensure that only HRMs and FMs can access their respective functionalities.

-* Data base operations that make possible the Creation, Update or Deletion of skill, collaborators, roles, vehicles.
+* Data base operations that make possible the Creation, Update or Deletion of skills, collaborators, roles, vehicles.
 ### (ii):

-* Ability to generate reports on team proposals, vehicle maintenance schedules, and collaborator skills.
+* Ability to generate team proposals, vehicle maintenance schedules, and collaborator skills.

-* Data base that ensures the save of changes made to skills, job roles, collaborators, and vehicles, to ease the trace of information.
+* Database that saves changes made to skills, job roles, collaborators, and vehicles, to ease the trace of information.

 * Security features to ensure the protection of sensitive information like collaborator contact details.